maheshsabnis/ng17guard/Assignments.md

 3. CReate PersonListComponent to show list of products, Create EmployeeListComponent that will sheo List of Employees.

 4. When a Search text is entered in SearchComponent's Input element, whichever the List component shown below it either ProductsListComponent or EmployeeListComponent, the data must be filtered from thse component based on the search string

+# Date: 27-March-2024
+1. Create Angular Component (one Single Component) for following
+    - Create New Role
+    - Create New User and Assign Role to it
+    - Authenticating the User
+    - Performing CRUD Operations on CategoryAPI